 Uruli (Floral Water Bowls / Pots)

 Uruli or Floral Water Bowls are one of the best desi adornments, irrespective of whether there is a festival or occasion.
-It is a large singular pot usually put atop a center table, near the puja area, or doorway, and is filled with water and flowers.
-As per Vaastu, water denotes the aspect of wealth, and storing it in an uruli covered with flowers is considered highly auspicious and refreshing for a home.
+It is a large singular pot usually put atop a centre table, near the puja area, or doorway, and filled with water & flowers.
+As per Vaastu, water denotes wealth, and storing it in a uruli covered with flowers is considered highly auspicious and refreshing for a home.

 Aesthetic Bonus - Add scented oils to create a fresh aroma in the room.
 Place tea candles to be floated to create enjoyable festive vibes.